LizMintOS/LizMintOS/README.md

 ### Mission Brief
 **Objective:** To infiltrate and dominate the digital realm with cutting-edge technology solutions.

-I'm a **3rd Year IT Student 🎓 [@ Otago Polytechnic 🔵](www.op.ac.nz)** majoring in **Hardware Engineering & Project Management**.
+I'm a **3rd Year IT Student 🎓 [@ Otago Polytechnic 🔵](www.op.ac.nz)** majoring in **Embedded Systems & Project Management**.
 I'm a Tech Enthusiast 💻😃 passionate about learning and working with physical systems.
 I love building interesting and meaningful products that serve a great deal of purpose.

 ### Main Projects
 |Project|Role|Tech Stack|